DatekWireless/jruby-8178/README.md

 slim-spring-mvc sample application
 ==================================

-This is minimal "Hello World!" application using Ruby based SLIM view templates in a Spring Boot application.
+This is a minimal "Hello World!" application using Ruby based SLIM view templates in a Spring Boot application.

 ## Usage